drewmarin/AWSSCD02/dataprotection.md

 - Key Policies are used to allow KMS to trust the account their, because ultimately KMS is a shared service
 - Every Key has an associated policy
 - DEK created by KMS but not managed by KMS
+- AWS managed keys are rotated every year
+- Grants allow you to programitxcallyu delegate use of the KMS keys to other principals, used to provide temporary permissions

 ### S3 Bucket Keys